Skip to main content

 Your tenancy agreement should tell you:

-• how often you must pay your rent
+• how often to pay your rent

-• how it can be increased
+• how your rent can be increased

 • what any service charges are for